Original ‘Track’ M.A. Proposal 2010

 Proposal for the Master of Arts Degree in Multimedia

 by Registered Project

 Name SHAUN DAVID BELCHER

-DUDCOTT, nurse Dudcote, or Didcot, a parish in Wallingford district, Berks; on the Great Western railway, at the deflection of the branch to Oxford, 5½ miles W of Wallingford.
+DUDCOTT, Dudcote, or Didcot, a parish in Wallingford district, Berks; on the Great Western railway, at the deflection of the branch to Oxford, 5½ miles W of Wallingford.
 It has a station on the railway, and a post office under Wallingford….